 How’s Your Sleep?

 Are you getting enough sleep?
 Are you tired of being tired?
 Could you be suffering from sleep deprivation?
 Well, you’re not alone.
-Most of us aren’t getting enough sleep.
+Most of us don’t get enough sleep.
 I don’t know about you, but it’s just irresistible to stay up late, even when I must get up early the next day.

 Our busy lives make it so tempting to skimp on sleep.
 Lots of us have trouble falling asleep or staying asleep.
-If you ever feel only half-awake and half-asleep all night, here’s an explanation of why that happens with suggestions to help.
+Have you ever felt half-awake and half-asleep all night, here’s an explanation of why that happens with suggestions to help.

 The American Academy of Sleep Medicine recommends 7 hours of sleep in every 24 hours for adults.
 It’s nine to 12 hours for children 6 to 12 years old and teens need eight to 10 hours daily on a regular basis.
 Establishing good sleep hygiene habits are important to getting a full night’s sleep.